 In the ancient Greek Sabbatical is related to the Sabbath, to rest.

 Sabbatical means ‘leave from work’.
-Communitarians observe ‘leave from work’ one full day per week to rest from physical and mental labour, as well as, rest from social engagements.
+Communitarians observe a weekly day of rest from physical and mental labor as well as rest from social engagements.
 Communitarians devote this day to rest, recreation, reflection, reading and research.

 Both the observance of the personal sabbatical and the communal day of rest are reminders that communitarians belong to evolved cultures of free people.
 Akin to the Jewish communities, as well as, other communitarian peoples throughout the ages, these two weekly ‘Rest Days’ remind us that by ‘holding all things in common’ we can escape slavery.
 By resting’ from labour two full days per week, communitarian unions keep the universal law of freedom alive and active, presenting it as a path for all peoples to adopt and thus escape enslavement.